peer-open-source/xara-docs/source/user/manual/material/wrapper/Series3D.rst

    $tag1 $tag2 ... $tagN, N |integer|, "unique tags identifying previously defined nD materials"
    $w1 $w2 ... $wN, N |float|, "weight factors, optional.
-If not defined, they will be assumed all equal to 1" -maxIter, |string|, "string keyword to specify a user-defined maximum number of iterations"
-   $maxIter, |integer|, "maximum number of iterations to impose the iso-stress condition, optional, default = 10" -relTol, |string|, "string keyword to specify a user-defined relative stress tolerance for the iso-stress condition"
+If not defined, they will be assumed all equal to 1" -maxIter, |string|, "string keyword to specify a user-defined maximum number of iterations" maxIter, |integer|, "maximum number of iterations to impose the iso-stress condition, optional, default = 10" -relTol, |string|, "string keyword to specify a user-defined relative stress tolerance for the iso-stress condition"
    $relTol, |float|, "relative stress tolerance for the iso-stress condition, optional, default = 1.0e-4" -absTol, |string|, "string keyword to specify a user-defined absolute stress tolerance for the iso-stress condition"